 However, we can’t use black ink on yellow t-shirts and white ink on green t-shirts in the same order.
 To prevent colors from bleeding together, the same screen can’t be used for multiple ink colors.

 Yes.
 It takes a lot of work to create the screens needed for your custom apparel design, especially since each ink color requires its own screen.
 There is also a lot of labor involved to manually apply one ink color at a time.

 SportingU is a screen printing company that dedicates itself to creating awesome t-shirts.
-If you are interested in placing an order for screen printing on t-shirts or other products, give us a call at (616) 730-1614.
+If you are interested in placing an order for screen printing on t-shirts or other products, contact us online or give us a call at (616) 730-1614.